mesuvash/FBCrawler/README.rst

 Description
 ============

-	Crawler expects input file in CSV format containing userid and corresponding access_token infromation.
+	Crawler expects a file in CSV format containing userid and corresponding access_token infromation.
-	Crawler fetch information of "n" users concurrently as specified by pool_size in crawler.cfg.
+	Crawler fetches information of "n" users concurrently as specified by pool_size in crawler.cfg.

 Configuration File (crawler.cfg)